woodrufa/Coursera-assignment/README.md

 # Coursera-assignment
-This repository will house assignments created for the Coursera IBM Data Science Program
+This repository will house assignments created for the Coursera IBM Data Science Professional Certificate